-Since 2012, I have sent out one message every year to all our constituents in an effort to continue to engage you: our customers, clients, donors, partners, and friends.
-Read our 2022 Annual Update.
+Since 2012, we have sent out one message every year to all our constituents in an effort to continue to engage you: our customers, clients, donors, partners, and friends.
+Read our 2023 Annual Update.

 A Note From Michael Collins on the COVID-19 Pandemic